devicetree-org/devicetree-specification/source/devicenodes.rst

 match as closely as possible the interrupt controller’s numbering of CPUs/threads.

-Properties that have identical values across CPU nodes may be placed in the cpus node instead.
-A client program must first examine a specific CPU node, but if an expected property is not found then it should look at the parent cpus node.
+Properties that have identical values across ``cpu`` nodes may be placed in the ``/cpus`` node instead.
+A client program must first examine a specific ``cpu`` node, but if an expected property is not found then it should look at the parent ``/cpus`` node.
 This results in a less verbose representation of properties which are identical across all CPUs.

-The node name for every cpu node should be ``cpu``.
+The node name for every CPU node should be ``cpu``.

 General Properties of ``/cpus/cpu*`` nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following table describes the general properties of CPU nodes.
+The following table describes the general properties of ``cpu`` nodes.
 Some
 of the properties described in :numref:`table-cpu-node-props` are select
 standard properties with specific applicable detail.